CodiumTeam/docker-training/exercise-7/README.md

    docker-compose down
    ```

-## 7.2 How to publish in Docker Hub
+## 7.2 How to publish an image to a public repository

+You can use a public repository in exactly the same as the private one.
+You will need to create an account, login, and push the image as seen above.
+The prefix of the image tag (previously `localhost:5000`) is used by Docker to locate the registry.
+This is the only part the needs to change according to the registry you want to use.
+Docker Hub is the default and most common image repository.
+It also hosts the _official_ images.
+However, there are many others, like `quay.io`; GitLab also offers an image repository linked to each git repository.
+### Docker Hub
-Most of the steps for this exercise are similar to the previous ones
+Most of the steps for this exercise are similar to the previous ones.

 1. First, you need to create a Docker Hub account: https://hub.docker.com/signup/
 1. Now, if you login without specifying a registry, it will use Docker Hub by default: